mosilix/Scoreboard/README.md

 ## Installation

-Make sure that you have apache installed with php and mysql. add scoreboard database and use sql.sql file to build the table. put the project file inside your apache root directory.
+Make sure that you have apache installed with php and mysql.
+Add new database scoreboard and use scoreboard.sql file to import everything.
+Put the project file inside your apache root directory.
 It's ready now.